 > Teacher Center 1: EM Lesson Targeted Review

-- Who: Based on Exit Ticket; teacher will use the Google form's conditional highlighting to determine which students need to be in this group immediately after they submit their responses
+- Who: Based on Exit Ticket; teacher will use the Google form's conditional highlighting to determine which students need to be in this group immediately after they submit their responses - Length: Two to three 10-20 minute centers

 - Where: Tables 1 and 4 - at Promethean Board